vishnukarthikl/vishnukarthikl.github.com/about.md

 layout: default
 ---

-Hi, I'm **Vishnu Karthik**.
+Hi, I'm **Vishnu Lakshmanan**.
 I am a self proclaimed polyglot programmer, who is obsessed in getting my hands dirty with bleeding edge technology.
-I'm an ex-ThoughtWorker who worked with wonderful people on [Twist][1] and few implementations of [MoTech][2] including Kilkari and Care.
+I am currently a graduate student at University of Southern California where I'm majoring in Computer Science.
+I'm an ex-ThoughtWorker who worked with wonderful people on [Gauge][3] and few implementations of [MoTech][2] including Kilkari and Care.
+I also co-founded a startup called [Vorkout][6], a gym analytics product with which gym owners can run their gyms effectively by getting financial predictions and customer analysis.
+If you want to hire me, please check out my [LinkedIn][9].

 I was part of the core team which designed and released the early versions of [Gauge][3], so that makes me an expert in its internal workings.
 I also happened to collaborate on few other open source projects like [Calabash-Android-Java][4] and [Calabash-iOS-Java][5].
-I am currently working on a startup [gig][6](more info on it later).

 I enjoy reading upon random stuff.
 Machine learning and Artificial Intelligence are the recent things that I am hooked with, and thus falling in love with maths.